 Thought leader in the field of continuous delivery, DevOps and software development in general.
 He is the co-author of the Jolt-award winning book Continuous Delivery and has been having fun with computers for over 30 years.

 – One of the authors of the Reactive Manifesto

 Independent consultant, speaker, writer and trainer, co-author of A Pattern Language for Distributed Computing and On Patterns and Pattern Languages.

-– Editor of 97 Things Every Programmer Should Know and the forthcoming 97 Things Every Java Programmer Should Know.
+– Editor of 97 Things Every Programmer Should Know and co-editor of 97 Things Every Java Programmer Should Know.

 Developer advocate at IBM, working with Open Liberty and Reactive Platform.